 - demonstrate the foundation of the study.

-- support the novelty, value, and visibility of the study.
+- support the novelty and value of the study.

 - link one study to others creating a web of knowledge that carries meaning.